-This St. Louis River Area of Concern (SLRAOC) 2023 Remedial Action Plan (RAP) presents a comprehensive plan outlining management actions necessary for removing each of the remaining beneficial use impairments (BUIs).
+This St. Louis River Area of Concern (SLRAOC) 2024 Remedial Action Plan (RAP) presents a comprehensive plan outlining management actions necessary for removing each of the remaining beneficial use impairments (BUIs).
 A goal of delisting the SLRAOC by 2025 was established by the state RAP implementing agencies in 2013.
 As implementation progress has been made, the complexity of the management actions has become more apparent.
-The current goal is to complete the construction projects in 2026, with remaining BUI removal and delisting to follow.
+The current goal is to complete the construction projects in 2027 with remaining BUI removal and delisting to follow.
 AOCs do not have a regulatory deadline for delisting.

 The SLRAOC made substantial progress toward setting clear delisting goals with the development of the 2013 RAP Update, otherwise known as the Roadmap to Delisting.
-This 2023 RAP documents the continued progress by describing BUI status and changes to management actions and timelines over the last federal fiscal year (FFY).
-A draft redlined version of the RAP, showing changes made for the FFY, was open for stakeholder and partner input for a two-week period.
+This 2024 RAP documents the continued progress by describing BUI status and changes to management actions and timelines over the last federal fiscal year (FFY).
+A draft version of the RAP was open for stakeholder and partner input for a two-week period.
 AOC staff reviewed and addressed the stakeholder and partner input before finalizing the RAP update and submitting it to the US Environmental Protection Agency Great Lakes National Program Office (USEPA GLNPO).